Messaoud-Boudjada/Diviz/README.md

 # Diviz
-Diviz is a dMRI Visualisator based on the dipy module
+Diviz is a software for Diffusion Magnetic Resonance Imageing Diviz is Based on the python programming language and the powerful module Dipy